 Nurturing servant-led communities of practice around the world

-Centros (formerly Center for Sharing) has become home to a growing network of communities of practice in the USA, Mexico and the Philippines.
+Center For Sharing has become home to a growing network of communities of practice in the USA, Mexico and the Philippines.

 Etienne Wenger describes a community of practice as a group of people who share concern or passion for something they do and learn how to do it better as they interact regularly.
 (Communities of Practice 1998).

 We aspire to teach, model and assist in the birth and on-going development of communities of practice.
 To best illustrate their work and offer space for them to learn from and encourage one another, we host two types of networks: Community of Servant Leaders, and Partners in Authentic Community (PAC).

 Community of Servant Leaders

 Graduates of the 3-month Servant Leadership 101 course are invited to join the Community of Servant Leaders.
 This community gathers for quarterly dinners at the Collegium, with opportunities for fellowship, story-telling, and deeper learning.

 Groups who have completed the full SLD training and formed a mission group around a specific call are invited to join our PAC Association.